OFR Short-term Funding Monitor

 The second venue is the Fixed Income Clearing Corporation's (FICC) DVP Service.
 This is a centrally cleared market in which participants know the specific security used as collateral for a transaction.
 It contains both unbrokered activity, where participants know their ultimate counterparty, and brokered activity, where participants do not know their ultimate counterparty.
 Because DVP Service settles on a specific-security basis, some of the activity surrounds securities that lenders want, using the market to gain temporary ownership of the security.

-The beginning of the series for DVP and GCF reflect the introductions of the OFR's collection of DVP data in October 2019 and of GCF data in December 2019.
+In April 2024 additional historical data was added for DVP and GCF from May 7, 2018.
+Previously data was only available from December 2019.
 Due to differences in the timing of data retrieval, this digest may update with a lag relative to the underlying series displayed.

 This OFR monitor is presented solely for informative purposes and should not be relied upon for financial decisions; it is not intended to provide any investment or financial advice.
 If you have any specific questions about any financial or other matter please consult an appropriately qualified professional.
 The OFR makes no warranty, express or implied, nor assumes any legal liability or responsibility for the accuracy, completeness, reliability, and usefulness of any information that is available through this website, nor represents that its use would not infringe on any privately owned rights.